LAST UPDATE – 10/13/2022 – Lake Tekapo Guide

 Top Things to See and Do

 There is no shortage of amazing things to see and do in the Lake Tekapo, New Zealand area.
 In addition to being incredibly beautiful, there is a wide array of things for visitors to do outdoors.
-In order to assist you in planning some activities for your stay in the Lake Tekapo area, I have included a list of the top things to see and do in the immediate and surrounding areas for you to review below.
+To assist you in planning some activities for your stay in the Lake Tekapo area, I have included a list of the top things to see and do in the immediate and surrounding areas for you to review in my Lake Tekapo guide below.

 |Admire the Church of the Good Shepherd|